Dev-Adnani/Calculator-App-Flutter/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

+## Feedback

+If you have any feedback, please reach out to us at dev.adnani26@gmail.com